discrete-notes/discrete-notes.github.io/_posts/2020-09-09-patterns-story-1.md

 classes and patterns, and said that some other posts would follow.
-Well, there has not been no other posts, but now the paper has been definitely accepted in a journal so it's a good moment to write again about this.
+Well, there has not been no other posts, but now the paper has been definitely accepted in a journal so it's a good moment to write about this agin.
 Actually, I won't continue on the purely scientific perspective of the first post, instead I'll tell the story of the paper.
 I really enjoy such "research stories", and unfortunately they are not often told.